 The app then creates customized workouts based on your fitness level and workout history.
 You can adjust the length and difficulty of each workout in order to meet personal calorie-burning goals.

 The app will give you real-time feedback and tracking, along with virtual rewards meant to keep you motivated to stay committed.

 There is also an on-demand library of workouts led by professional trainers.

 If you cancel your JRNY subscription after the included free year of membership, you can still access seven built-in workout programs.
 These include 7, 14, and 21-minute intervals, as well as an upper body, calorie burn, fat burn, and stairs workout.

-Whether you opt for traditional, steady-state cardio or take advantage of the available high-intensity interval traning (HIIT) workouts, daily exercise is related to a variety of physical and mental health benefits.
+Whether you opt for traditional, steady-state cardio or take advantage of the available high-intensity interval training (HIIT) workouts, daily exercise is related to a variety of physical and mental health benefits.

-Adults should get 150 minutes of moderate or 75 minutes of vigorous-intensity exercise each week; this is 10-20 minutes each day depending on your exercise of choice.
+Adults should get 150 minutes of moderate or 75 minutes of vigorous-intensity exercise each week; this is 10-20 minutes each day depending on the exercise of your choice.
 Two or more days of strength training each week is also recommended.

 In addition to manual settings, the Bowflex Max Total boasts a number of customizable plans ranging from 4 to 30 minutes of exercise: